Interplay of space charge and intrabeam scattering in the LHC ion injector chain: SPACE CHARGE AND INTRA-BEAM SCATTERING STUDIES IN THE LEIR

 Due to the high complexity of the machine, a set of measurements for low beam intensity (one injection), similar to~\cite{SaaHernandez:2019ftv} was chosen in order to benchmark the simulations.
 For these simulations, the initial parameters that were used are shown in Table~\ref{tab:beampars}.
 They correspond to the measured parameters right after the end of the RF-capture.

 A tune scan was performed in simulations using PyORBIT with the "frozen" potential SC kick and the ideal LEIR lattice, i.e.~without machine imperfections apart from the residual lattice perturbations remaining after the compensation of the electron cooler magnetic fields.
-The horizontal tune was set to $Q_x=1.82$ in all cases, while the vertical tune was varied, as indicated by the black stars in Fig. ~\ref{fig:footprint}.
-For reference, the SC tune footprint was calculated for these beam parameters and is shown together with all the normal (full lines) and skew (dashed lines) systematic (red) and non-systematic (blue) resonances up to $5^{th}$ order.
-The beam distribution is initialized as Gaussian in the transverse planes and as binomial in the longitudinal plane and it consists of 5000 macro-particles, which is sufficient to perform such simulations as shown by the convergence study under extreme conditions reported in Appendix A of~\cite{zampetakis:arxiv}.
+The horizontal tune was set to $Q_x=1.82$ in all cases, while the vertical tune was varied, as indicated by the black stars in Fig.~\ref{fig:footprint}.
+For reference, the SC tune footprint was calculated for these beam parameters and is shown together with all the normal (full lines) and skew (dashed lines) systematic~(red) and nonsystematic~(blue) resonances up to $5^{th}$ order~\cite{Asvesta:pyscrdt}.
+The beam distribution is initialized as Gaussian in the transverse planes and as binomial in the longitudinal plane and it consists of 5000 macroparticles, which is sufficient to perform such simulations as shown by the convergence study for SPS in the Appendix~\ref{app:conv}, as well as the convergence study under extreme conditions reported in Appendix A of~\cite{zampetakis:clic}.
+The aperture restrictions of the actual ring are considered~\cite{aperture:LEIR}, to accurately simulate the beam losses.
 Results are presented in terms of the ratio between final over initial values for intensity and transverse emittances.
 The initial values are measured 675~ms after the start of the magnetic cycle, while the final ones are measured 1600~ms after the start of the magnetic cycle (for comparison, the total cycle duration including the full ramp is 3600~ms, and injection takes place at 245~ms).

 Even in the case of this ideal lattice, the nonlinear SC potential can drive systematic resonances of even order.
 In the case of the LEIR, SC simulations shown with light colors in Fig.~\ref{fig:sc_vs_ibs}, revealed four SC driven resonances: the sixth order coupling resonance $2Q_x+4Q_y=14$, the sixth order vertical resonance $6Q_y=16$, the eighth order vertical resonance $8Q_y=22$ and the fourth order coupling $2Q_x-2Q_y=-2$ resonance~\cite{Asvesta:IPAC2019, PhD_Asvesta}.
 In these studies, we focus to the working points indicated by the grey shadowed area of the plots.